Accenture/AmpliGraph/docs/ampligraph.datasets.rst

     GraphDataLoader

-AmpliGraph also has various types of graph partitioners which can be used to partition the data.
-These can be used by advanced users to see which partitioner performs best on their dataset.
+Partitioning can be performed using one of the following partitioners.
 By default, AmpliGraph uses the ``BucketGraphPartitioner`` since its runtime performance is much better than others.

 .. currentmodule:: ampligraph.datasets